Phase Diagram, $d$-Wave Superconductivity, and Pseudogap of the $t$-$t'$-$J$ Model at Finite Temperature: Superconductivity pairing correlations

 For $\delta>\delta_c$, $\Phi_{yy}$ does not vanish but exhibits a vertical bar-like structure with alternating signs as $\delta$ changes.
 This observation can be well explained with the dominant $2k_F$-oscillation in \Eq{Eq:PhiTLL}, where $k_F = \pi n = \pi(1-\delta)$.
 As expected, in \Figs{FigS:PyyContour} we find $\Phi_{yy}$ oscillates like $-\cos(2\pi r \delta)$ for a fixed $T$ and $r$.
 The special SDW point $\delta=1/2$ can also be seen in the finite-temperature calculations, where the oscillation is just a $\pi$-shift, $(-1)^{r-1}$, from panel (a) to (d).
 The amplitudes of pairing correlations at $\delta=1/2$ decay exponentially even in the ground state, due to the presence of a finite charge gap.
 Unlike the SC dome for $\delta<\delta_c$, these bars extent to quite high temperature $T/J \approx 1$.
 This indicates the paring correlation described in Eq.~(\ref{Eq:PhiTLL}), particularly the oscillating term, has already been established at relatively high temperature in the TLL phase, much higher than the SC correlation in the superconductive LEL phase.
 However, from Fig.~\ref{FigS:PyyContour} we see that the paring correlations in the TLL phase decay very rapidly as $r$ increases, while they are much more robust against increasing distance $r$ in the LEL regime under the dome.

 For the $W=4$ cylinder, in \Fig{FigS:PyyContourW4} we find a slightly different scenario.
-Although the pairing correlations also exhibit a sign change as doping ration $\delta \gtrsim 0.25$, the $\Phi_{yy}(r)$ correlations in the highly doped regime decay much more rapidly with $r$.
+Although the pairing correlations also exhibit a sign change as doping ratio $\delta \gtrsim 0.25$, the $\Phi_{yy}(r)$ correlations in the highly doped regime decay much more rapidly with $r$.
 For $r \geq 4$ we can hardly see the pairing correlation in the overdoped regime.
 The bright dome regime with prominent pairing correlations, on the other hand, is persistent and the overall shape changes only slightly as $r$ increases.
+In Fig.~\ref{FigS:PyyW4} we show the $\Phi_{yy}(r)$ averaged over $r=3$-$5$, like Fig.~1(a) in the main text.
+We find the domelike fluctuating SC regime is apparent.
+Compared with the $W=6$ data in Fig.~1(a), the SC dome broadens from $W=4$ to $W=6$.
+In Fig.~\ref{FigS:PyyW4} we also show the peak temperature $T^*$ of magnetic susceptibility, which decreases with increasing doping.
+Therefore, the overall phase diagram for $t'/t=0.17>0$ is qualitatively unchanged from $W=4$ to $W=6$.
+On the other hand, for $t'/t=-0.17<0$ the ground state on $W=4$ cylinder is the special plaquette $d$-wave state~\cite{Chung2020Plaquette}, and therefore it is not directly comparable with the $W=6$ data in this case.